 In this chapter we examine state of the art techniques for graph processing with ML methods, as well as tools for honeypot generation and deployment.
 We also look at using ML methods in honeypot deployment with special focus on generative models.
-Additionally, we present some of the existing honeypot generation and management tools for active directory.
+Additionally, we present some of the existing honeypot generation and management tools for Active Directory.

 The automatic generation of data for Active Directory is not a very common topic in the industry.
 This is because most companies already have a structure with users and groups, and it does not make sense to generate data automatically.
 The only situations where this may be needed are during testing of AD deployments or for fake AD setups for simulations.
 Another situation where this may be needed is for automatic honeypot generation, which is the topic of this thesis.
 As far as we know, there is no academic research on the automatic generation of AD structures.
 However, there are some tools for this task which require human interaction and can be later used for managing existing honeypots.
+In particular, the company SecureWorks created an open-source honeytoken system called DCEPT, to protect against attacks to AD [17].
+Although the IDS does not interact with the AD in any way, it is designed to detect attacks in the domain system.
+DCEPT has an agent that creates and puts a honeytokens domain administrator password in the memory of the computers, a service that generates these token pseudo-randomly and finally a network sniffer to detect their use.
+Both the data and the placement of the honeytoken representing the domain administrator are generated randomly.

-The main tool for detecting malicious activities in an Active Directory is the Advanced Threat Analytics by Microsoft [37].
-It is a complex tool which monitors all the traffic of a domain controller and uses the data for detection of known attacks such as password bruteforcing, Pass-the-Hash, Malicious replications, etc. Additionally, it detects abnormal activity in the domain and reports results to the system administrator.
+The main tool for detecting malicious activities in an Active Directory is the Advanced Threat Analytics by Microsoft [57].
+This is a complex tool which monitors all the traffic of a domain controller and uses the data for detection of known attacks such as password bruteforcing, Pass-the-Hash, Malicious replications, etc. Additionally, it detects abnormal activity in the domain and reports results to the system administrator.
 It also contains modules for detecting weak points in security such as shared passwords, broken trust and known protocol vulnerabilities.

-BlueHive [38] is a Honeypot user management tool.
+Another tool in the industry is BlueHive [58], which is a Honeypot user management tool.
 It is used for manual creation, management and monitoring of fake users in an Active Directory.
-It can track the history of actions for registered user accounts and provides automatic updates for lastLogOn attribute and other attributes which change in time.
-Static values in such attributes show that the account In areas outside the AD domain, there are some attempts to use automation and machine learning methods to design honeypots or emulate responses of certain devices or services.
-Leita et al. [39] proposed to use state machines to generate scripts for creating honeypots for the popular open-source honeypot manager honeyd [40].
+It can track the history of actions for the registered user accounts and provides automatic updates for the lastLogOn attribute and other attributes which change in time.
+Static values in such attributes show that the account may be fake.

+Outside the Active Directory domain, there were some attempts to use automation and machine learning methods to design honeypots or emulate responses of certain devices or services.
+Leita et al. [59] proposed to use state machines to generate scripts for creating honeypots for the popular open-source honeypot manager Honeyd [56].
 Downling et al. proposed to use Reinforcement Learning for generation of honeypot responses in order to extend the duration of the attacker's session.
-In particular, the authors worked with a Cowrie honeypot which is based on emulation of SSH, Telnet and several other protocols [41].
+In particular, the authors worked with a Cowrie honeypot which is based on emulation of SSH, Telnet and several other protocols [60].

 The problem of placing a honeypot or honeytokens in such a way as to attract the most attackers has been a point of interest for Game Theory (GT) researchers.
-In the GT approach, the interaction between the attacker and the system administrator is modeled as a two player game and the goal is to find an optimal strategy for either player [42].
+In the GT approach, the interaction between the attacker and the system administrator is modeled as a two player game and the goal is to find an optimal strategy for either player [61].